SpektraSystems/Azure-Synapse-Analytic-Day/ms-spl-create-and-publish-powerbi-dashboards-reports/gettingstarted.md

 ## Getting Started with Lab

-Welcome to the PL-900 Microsoft Power Platform Fundamentals Lab!
-We've prepared an interactive environment for you to explore Power Apps, Power Automate, and Power BI.
+Welcome to the SQL Datawarehouse with Syanpse Lab!
+We've prepared an interactive environment for you to explore Synapse Pipelines, Notebooks, Data Flows, and Spark monitoring.

 ## Accessing Your Lab Environment